-Rule 1.11 Filing Under Sealing in a Civil Action
+Rule 1.11 Sealing in a Civil Action

-- (a) PUBLIC RIGHT OF ACCESS.
-Because constitutional law and common law afford the public a qualified right of access to an item filed in connection with the adjudication of a claim or defense, sealing is unavailable absent a compelling justification.
-Sealing is not authorized by a confidentiality agreement, a protective order, a designation of confidentiality, or a stipulation. - (b)(a) FILING UNDER SEAL IF AUTHORIZED BY A STATUTE, RULE, OR ORDER MOTION TO SEAL.
-A motion If filing under to seal an item: is authorized by a statute, rule, or order, a motion for leave to file under seal: - (1) must include in the title "Motion to Seal Under [Statute, Rule, or Order]" or, if no statute, rule, or order applies, "Motion to Seal"; - (2) must cite the statute, rule, or order authorizing the seal; - (3)(2) must describe the item submitted for sealing; - (3) must establish that: the item submitted for sealing is within the statute, rule, or order; - (A) filing the item is necessary, - (B) sealing the item is necessary, and - (A)(C) partial sealing or a means other than sealing is unavailable or unsatisfactory; - (4) must include a legal memorandum; - (4)(5) must propose a duration of for the seal;
+- (a) PRESUMPTION OF PUBLIC ACCESS.
+Sealing a docketed item, including a settlement agreement, used in the adjudication or other resolution of a claim or defense requires a reason sufficiently compelling to overcome the presumption of public access.
+Sealing is not authorized by a confidentiality agreement, a protective order, a designation of confidentiality, or a stipulation. - (b) MOTION TO SEAL.
+A motion to seal an item: - (1) must include in the title "Motion to Seal Under [Statute, Rule, or Order]" or, if no statute, rule, or order applies, "Motion to Seal"; - (2) must describe the item; - (3) must establish: - (A) that filing the item is necessary, - (B) that sealing the item is necessary, and - (C) that using a redaction, a pseudonym, or a means other than sealing is unavailable or unsatisfactory; - (4) must include a legal memorandum; - (5) must propose a duration for the seal; - (6) must state the name, mailing address, email address, and telephone number of the person authorized to retrieve a sealed, tangible item;

+MIDDLE DISTRICT OF FLORIDA LOCAL RULES
-- (6) must state the name, mailing address, email address, and telephone number of the person authorized to retrieve a sealed, tangible item; but - (7) must certify the name, mailing address, email address, and telephone number of any non-party the movant knows or reasonably should know has an interest in establishing or maintaining the seal and the day on which, and the means by which, the movant served or otherwise delivered the motion to the non-party; and

-(6)(8) must not include the item proposed for sealing, which is sealed pending an order resolving the motion.
+- (7) must certify the name, mailing address, email address, and telephone number of any non-party the movant knows or reasonably should know has an interest in establishing or maintaining the seal and the day on which, and the means by which, the movant served or otherwise delivered the motion to the non-party; and - (8) must include the item, which is sealed pending an order resolving the motion. - (c) SUPPORTING OR OPPOSING A MOTION TO SEAL.

-An order sealing an item under this section must state the reason the seal is required and must identify the statute, rule, or order authorizing the seal.

-- (c)-SUPPORTING A MOTION TO SEAL.
 Within fourteen days after service or other delivery of a motion to seal, any party or non-party interested in establishing or maintaining the seal may file a memorandum supporting the seal.
-Within seven days after the memorandum, any party opposing the motion may respond to the memorandum.
-Neither the memorandum nor the response may exceed seven pages.
-FILING UNDER SEAL IF NOT AUTHORIZED BY A STATUTE, RULE, OR ORDER.
-If no statute, rule, or order authorizes a filing under seal, a motion for leave to file under seal: - (d) must include in the title "Motion for Leave to File Under Seal"; - (e) must describe the item proposed for sealing; - (f) must state the reason: - (g) filing the item is necessary, - (h) sealing the item is necessary, and
+Within twenty-one days after the filing of the motion to seal, any party or non-party opposing the motion may respond.
+Neither the memorandum nor the response may exceed seven pages. - (d) STAYING AN ORDER DENYING A MOTION TO SEAL.
+An order denying a motion to seal is automatically stayed for fourteen days to permit a motion to reconsider, for review, to withdraw the item, or for other relief. - (e) EXPIRATION.
+Unless an order states another time, a seal under this rule expires ninety days after a case is closed and all appeals are exhausted.

-- (i) partial sealing, redaction, or means other than sealing are unavailable or unsatisfactory; - (j) must propose a duration of the seal; - (k) must state the name, mailing address, email address, and telephone number of the person authorized to retrieve a sealed, tangible item; - (1) must include a legal memorandum supporting the seal; but - (m) must not include the item proposed for sealing. - (n)(b) An order permitting leave under this section must state the reason that a seal is required. - (e)(c) STAYING AN ORDER DENYING A MOTION TO SEAL FILING ANOTHER PERSON'S CONFIDENTIAL ITEM.
-An order denying a motion to seal is automatically stayed for fourteen days to permit a motion to reconsider, for review, to withdraw the item, or for other relief.
-To file an item that plausibly qualifies for sealing and that the filing person knows or reasonably should know another person considers confidential, the filing person must file instead of the item a placeholder only identifying the item and must notify the other person within seven days after filing the placeholder.
-Within fourteen days after receiving the notice, the other person or a party may move to seal the item.
-Absent a timely motion, the filing person must file the item within seven days after expiration of the fourteen days.
-If the item is part of a paper to which a response is permitted, the time within which to respond is extended until seven days after filing. - (p) SETTLEMENT AGREEMENT.
-Sealing of a settlement agreement is unavailable absent an extraordinary justification, such as preservation of national security, protection of a non-party, protection of a trade secret or other proprietary information, or protection of a minor or another especially vulnerable person.

-(q)(d) EXPIRATION.
-Unless an order states another time, a seal under this rule expires No seal under this rule extends beyond-ninety days after a case is closed and all appeals are exhausted.
 To prevent the content of a sealed item from appearing on the docket after the seal expires, a party or interested non-party must move for relief before the seal expires.